bonastos/yadif/docs/tutorial.md

 ```c++
 #include <yadif.hpp>
 ```

 You have to include the Yadif header to use Yadif.
-Obvious, but should be mentioned anyway.
+You probably guessed that.

-Some std headers that are needed for an compiling example.
-Followed by the actual classes we want to use in our example:
+It's followed by some std headers that are needed for a compiling example.
+Next come the actual classes we want to use in our example:

 * An interface called `Named`.
 * A class `World` that implements the `Named`interface.
 * A class `Hello` that accepts a reference to a `Named` and uses it in it's definition.

-Next we define two type aliases for later use in our binding.
+Then we define two type aliases for later use in our bindings.

 ```
 using WorldProvider = yadif::Provider<World>;